Skip to main content

 Learn more about your CatCard in Google Wallet

-With Express Mode, many Android devices don't require you to wake your phone or open any apps to use your CatCard in Google Wallet.
+With Express Mode, many Android devies don't require you to wake your phone or open any apps to use your CatCard in Google Wallet.
 Just tap your device on the reader to unlock or pay.

-New phone?
+New Phone?
 Use the University of Arizona app to add your CatCard to Google Wallet.
 Through self-service on the U of A app, you can remove your CatCard from your old device and to your new device with just a few taps.

-No power?
 Support options are available, such as a temporary card to access your residence hall or to use your meal plan.

-View your meal plan balances right from your CatCard in Google Wallet.
+View your meal plan balances right from your CatCard In Google Wallet.

 Access